What remains after epidemics have been controlled?

 The river blindness laboratory, used mainly 1950s-80s by British, Kenyan and Tanzanian scientists in Amani Hill Research station in North-Eastern Tanzania, in 2015 (Photo: Geissler)

-Epidemic Traces combines social anthropology and medical history to study what remains after epidemics have been controlled.
-In four sites across Africa, we examine how the leftovers of past epidemics and anti-epidemic measures, from colonial times to the recent past, continue to shape lives and well-being.
+combines anthropology, history and related disciplines (STS, archaeology, geography) to study what remains after disease-outbreaks have been controlled.
+In four sites across Africa, we examine enduring material traces of past epidemics and anti-epidemic measures, e.g., architecture and technology, plant ecologies and chemical residuals, residence patterns and agriculture, institutional and professional habits, physical changes of patient bodies, disease vectors and pathogens, and how these continue to shape lives and well-being.